MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

       }
     }

 The withdrawal function takes an amount to withdraw and returns a value of type `WithdrawalResult`.
-This `WithdrawalResult` can either be a `.Success` case or an `.Error` case.
+It needs to be marked as `mutating` because we are changing the cash amount in the bank account (we discussed this in [part 1 of this tutorial series](https://www.makeschool.com/tutorials/learn-swift-by-example-part-1-structs/structs-in-swift)).
+The `WithdrawalResult` can either be a `.Success` case or an `.Error` case.
 The function checks if the funds are sufficient.
 If there's enough cash in the account, the requested amount gets withdrawn and a `.Success` case is returned.
 As you can see in this example, each enum member that has an associated value needs to be initialized with a value of the correct type - a success case needs to be created with an `Int` that describes the remaining account balance.

 If the funds are insufficient we return an `.Error` case.
 The error case needs to be initialized with a `String` that describes the error message.